dottgonzo/bootstrap-webcomponents-monorepo/README.md

 ### bootstrap 5

-the main css library involved inside this repo is bootstrap 5.
+the main css library involved inside this repo is bootstrap 5 updating the tag :root with :host.
 It was choosen because their elasticity and next will be experimented the ability to configure it's variables passing css vars

 ### HOW TO WORK WITH STORYBOOK TO SHOW/DEBUG COMPONENTS